Varun487/AIAlgoTrading/restapi/README.md

    - Evaluates all pairs of orders (entry and exit orders) and calculates, net returns, returns % and duration of trade. ![done]
    - Returns DF with columns 'trade_net_return', 'trade_return_percentage' and 'trade_duration' ![done]
    - Merge all code ![varuncomplete]
-- Backtesting Report generation ![samrudhiincomplete]
+- Backtesting Report generation ![samrudhiincomplete] ![varunincomplete]
-  - Orchestrates calling of various services to run the backtest ![varuncomplete]
+  - Orchestrates calling of various services to run the backtest ![done]
   - Calculates net returns across all trades, net return % across all trades, number of profit trades, number of loss trades, total trades, % of profitable trades, % of loss trades. ![done]
   - Rebuild the backtestreportgenerator class with new inputs and validators ![done]
   - Pushes all signals to DB, gets their ids ![done]